AokiOfficial/Aoki/README.md

 **Q:** Why not any other serverless platforms, like Vercel or AWS Lambda?

 - You must have heard of **"cold starts"**.
 Serverless functions from there take time to turn their service up, *only then* it runs your code.
-That is not good for a Dicord bot where it requires you to initially respond to an interaction within 3 seconds.
+That is not good for a Dicord app where it requires you to initially respond to an interaction within 3 seconds.
 - Cloudflare instead uses **V8 Isolates**, developed by Google.
 This is a game changer as we say goodbye to cold starts.
 Code runs within *miliseconds*.
 - There is a very big downside though, you are very limited in dependencies.
 Your package has something to do with polyfill?
 Too bad.
 Get that package out or it won't compile.